jessetane/multiparser/README.md

 A streams2 compatible multipart-form parser.
 Hacked from [formidable](https://github.com/felixge/node-formidable.git).

 ## Why
 Formidable currently doesn't work with node >= 9.4.
-Also a bit cleaner to have a standalone module.
+Also a good excuse to learn streams2.

 ## How
 The module exports a class `Multiparser` which inherits from `Stream.Writable`.
-Http request streams can be piped to instances which will emit `'part'` events (basically instances of `Stream.PassThrough`) that can then be piped around as needed.
+Http request streams can be piped to instances which will emit `'part'` events (essentially instances of `Stream.PassThrough`) that can then be piped around as needed (to file, s3, etc).
+Backpressure from parts' destinations are magically transmitted back to the Multiparser's source.

-## Notes
-Since the parser writes directly to the emitted parts' streams, backpressure should depend on where the parts get piped to.
-Perhaps this can be automated in the future, but for now you have to assign an instance of `Stream.Writable` to `part.destination` if you'd like the parser to exert backpressure on the http request.

 ## Install
 `npm install multiparser`